He is Risen! Celebrate Jesus’s Resurrection with this fun, easy Empty Tomb Craft for Kids!

 He is Risen!
 Empty Tomb Craft for Kids

 If you’re looking for a great way to share the Gospel message with young children, this “He is Risen!”
 Empty Tomb Craft for Kids is just the thing.
 Even preschoolers can enjoy this fun and easy He is Risen craft idea.

-Whether you’re looking for something to keep the kids busy on a rainy afternoon or you’re looking for the perfect preschool Sunday School activity for your little ones — this “He is Risen!”
+Whether you’re looking for something to keep the kids busy on a rainy afternoon, or you’re looking for the perfect preschool, Sunday School activity for your little ones — this “He is Risen!”
 Empty Tomb Craft for preschoolers and other school age children definitely fits the bill!

 *This post contains affiliate links to help you find the products you’re looking for easier and faster.
 Please see my full disclosure policy here for additional information.